Board of Directors

 Lauren Hammond is a local resident known for her vibrant presence in the community and her passion for education and the arts.
 A former teacher at Brewster Academy with over two decades of experience, Lauren dedicated her career to inspiring young minds and fostering a love for learning.
 She worked in the Instructional Support Department where she shared her deep understanding of the importance of creativity in education, balancing learning styles and differences to celebrate all kinds of minds and abilities.
 Her interest in learning modalities led her to incorporate various artistic practices into her teaching, nurturing a generation of students who appreciate both academic and artistic pursuits.
 After retiring from teaching, Lauren embraced her lifelong passion for Plein Air painting (painting outside) capturing the beauty of the local landscapes.
 Her works are characterized by their capturing light and dynamic compositions, reflecting her deep connection to the natural environment.
 Lauren’s paintings have been featured in several local exhibitions, where they have garnered praise for their ability to evoke the serene and ever-changing moods of the outdoors.
 As an active member of the local arts community, she continues to share her love for art and aspiring artists and contributing to the cultural vibrancy of her hometown.

-Bob recently retired from The Barnstormers Theatre after serving for 14 seasons as artistic director/ producer.
+Bob Shea recently retired from The Barnstormers Theatre after serving for 14 seasons as artistic director/ producer.
 From 2000 to 2018, Bob also served as Artistic Director of the Dana Center for the Performing Arts, a regional performing arts center on the campus of Saint Anselm College.
 Bob served from 1996 to 2000 as Vice President for Academic Affairs of the New Hampshire Institute of Art.
 From 1983-1995, Bob served as Executive/Artistic Director of the Palace Theatre in Manchester, NH.
 In 1997, Bob founded New Art Theatre, a professional theatre company dedicated to the production of classical and innovative performance works.
 Bob has served as full-time and adjunct faculty at the University of Memphis, New England College, the NH Institute of Art, and Plymouth State University.
 Bob holds a Master of Fine Arts degree from the University of Memphis.
 Bob and his wife Kristen have been residents of Wolfeboro for 25 years.